CavernCrawlers/CavernCrawlers.github.io/Fighter-Spellcaster.md

 ## Class Abilities

 ### Exhausting Magic
-If you find yourself in need of a quick boost of magical energy, you may add **Skill Bonus** to your **Invocation Roll** by gaining 1 level of [Exhaustion](Combat.md#Exhaustion).
+If you find yourself in need of a quick boost of magical energy, you may add your **Skill Bonus** to your **Invocation Roll** by gaining 1 level of [Exhaustion](Combat.md#Exhaustion).

 ### Invocation Dice
 As a spellcaster, you have a number of invocation dice as indicated on the [Fighter-Spellcaster Table](#Fighter-Spellcaster-Table) plus additional dice equal to your **Wisdom Modifier**.

 ### Magical Focus
 As part of your apprenticeship, you created a unique magical focus to aid in your spellcasting.
 This focus may take most any form (a staff, wand, amulet or similar), but must be easily seen, recognized and hand-held.
 It also takes up 1 inventory slot.
-So long as you have your Magical Focus in hand when casting a spell, you may reroll a number of invocation dice equal to 1/2 your Skill Bonus (rounded up).
+So long as you have your Magical Focus in hand when casting a spell, you may reroll a number of invocation dice equal to 1/3 your Skill Bonus (rounded up).
 A focus may be replaced by constructing a new one which takes 1 week in a safe haven and 50sp worth of materials.

+Spellcasters also frequently inscribe runes that they know into their spellcasting focus so that they are immediately on-hand when casting spells.

 ### Spellcasting
 You can harness the power of magic.
-A mage begins their career knowing two cantrips and two spells.
-You will need to select a **Magical Tradition** from which your spells will be drawn.
+A hybrid-spellcaster begins their career knowing two cantrips.
 You may not cast a spell of a Rank higher than shown in the table below.
-Your spells have a **Saving Throw DT** equal to the DT shown on the table below plus the spell's listed **Ability Score Modifier**.

 ### Sense Magic
 Being sensitive to the world of magic, you may determine if a person, place or thing is magical with a **Skilled** **Intelligence** check.
-Doing so requires concentration and a few minutes; so you cannot tell if something is magical simply by being in its presence and people tend to notice when a mage is staring at them.
+Doing so requires concentration and a full minute; so you cannot tell if something is magical simply by being in its presence and people tend to notice when a mage is staring at them.
 You can also attempt to decipher magical writing in the same way.

 ### True Name
 As a magic-user possessing supernatural power, you have a **True Name**.
 Those who know your True Name can use it against you.
 By calling out your True Name, a creature gains **Advantage** on all actions taken against you, including attacks and you have **Disadvantage** on your **Invocation** checks to cast spells against them.